-Horse Swamp is a natural wetland area that comes to life in the winter months, but is usually dry for the greater portion of the year.
+Horse Swamp is a natural wetland area that comes to life in the winter months.

 In the past, when horses in the Swan Valley region went missing, they were commonly found roaming in the lush pastures surrounding this wetland on the southern edge of what is now Whiteman Park.
 The area hence became known as Horse Swamp.

-The Werillyiup bush trail skirts the edges of Horse Swamp, allowing spectacular 360° views of the wetland.
+The Werillyiup bush trail skirts the edges of Horse Swamp, allowing spectacular panoramic views of the wetland and its associated birdlife.